 Ma 102.
 Differential Geometry.
 9 units (3-0-6); third term.
 Selected topics in metrical differential geometry.
-Given in 1962-63 and alternate years.
+Instructor: Erdélyi.

 Ma 104.
 Projective and Algebraic Geometry.
 9 units (3-0-6); first term.
 Homogeneous coordinates, projective group.
 Duality principle.
 Singular points of curves.
-Birational transformations.
-Instructor: Hall.
+Birational transformation.
+Given in 1963-64 and alternate years.

 Ma 105 ab.
 Introduction to Numerical Analysis.
 11 units (3-2-6); second and third terms.
 Prerequisites: Ma 108 or AM 15 or equivalent, Ma 5, Ma 31 or AM 180 or equivalent, and familiarity with coding procedures by the middle of the first quarter of the course.
 The topics considered include: Interpolation and quadrature.
 Numerical solution of algebraic and transcendental equations.
 Matrix inversion and determination of eigenvalues.
 Numerical solution of ordinary differential equations.
 Numerical solution of elliptic, parabolic, and hyperbolic partial differential equations.
-Instructor: J. Todd.
+Instructor: Franklin.

 Ma 108 abc.
 Advanced Calculus.
 12 units (4-0-8); three terms.
 Prerequisite: Ma 2.
 In this course, a sequel to Ma 2, more advanced techniques and applications of calculus are treated.
 Point set topology is the point of departure for the theory of convergence, and applications are made to implicit functions, partial differentiations, infinite series and infinite products of real and complex numbers.
 Other topics treated include: uniform convergence of sequences of functions; functions defined by integrals; Fourier series and integrals; analytic functions of a complex variable.
-Instructors: Chakerian, Dade, Fuller, Sharples.
+Instructors: Apostol, Chakerian, Fuller, Garsia, Sharples.

 Ma 109.
 Operational Calculus.
 9 units (3-0-6); third term.
 Introduction to operational calculus and to delta functions.
 Applications to ordinary and partial differential equations.
-Instructor: Sharples.
+Given in 1963-64 and alternate years.